shekhargulati/java8-the-missing-tutorial/es/08-date-time-api.md

 }
 ```

-The `formatDateofBirth` method uses `DateTimeFormatter` `ofPattern` method to create a new formatter using the specified pattern.
-All the main main date-time classes provide two methods - one for formatting, `format(DateTimeFormatter formatter)`, and one for parsing, `parse(CharSequence text, DateTimeFormatter formatter)`.
+The `formatDateofBirth()` method uses `DateTimeFormatter`'s `ofPattern()` method to create a new formatter using the specified pattern.
+All the main main date-time classes provide two methods: one for formatting, `format(DateTimeFormatter formatter)`, and one for parsing, `parse(CharSequence text, DateTimeFormatter formatter)`.

 ```java
 public String formatDateOfBirth(final String pattern) {